 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Repairing: Repairing machines or systems using the needed tools.

 Related Job Titles

 - Oil Field Worker

-In 2016, there was an estimated number of 11,500 jobs in the United States for Wellhead Pumper.
+There were about 11,500 jobs for Wellhead Pumper in 2016 (in the United States).
 New jobs are being produced at a rate of 21.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Wellhead Pumper by 2026.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.